ArnabChatterjee20k/Github-as-a-message-queue/readme.md

 ### TODO
 [] Also copy the requirements.txt to the repo along with the consumers [] Preparing some app to showcase
+[] turn the label in the action to array to call multiple files in order for having a multiple consumer type thingy [] clearing the message or the issue